shaghayegh-gh/react-boilerplate-ts/README.md

 ## About

-This project is a simple React boilerplate written by TypeScript. it is included the necessary features needed for creating a new project.
+This project is a simple React boilerplate written in TypeScript.
+It includes necessary features needed for creating a new project.

 ## Features